hruffieux/epispot/README.md

 sparse regression with hierarchically-related responses and predictor-level information.
-A notable application is in the context of molecular quantitative trait locus mapping, with several thousand molecular levels (responses), genetic markers (candidate predictors) and epigenomic annotation marks (predictor-level covariates) and individuals (samples).
+A notable application is in the context of molecular quantitative trait locus mapping, with several thousand molecular levels (responses), genetic markers (candidate predictors) and epigenetic annotation marks (predictor-level covariates) and individuals (samples).

 ## Warning